kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 }
 ```

-On the other hand, column-wise iteration would just be an iterator over the BTreeMap.
+On the other hand, column-wise iteration could be an iterator over the HashMap.

 ```
 pub struct MixedDataFrameColIterator<'a, T: 'a>
-    where T: UtahNum,
+    where T: UtahNum
-          S: Identifier,
-          BTreeIter<'a, String, Row<T>>: Iterator
+          Iter<'a, String, Array1<T>>: Iterator
 {
-    pub data: BTreeIter<'a, String, Row<T>>,
+    pub data: Iter<'a, String, Array1<T>>,
     pub other: Vec<String>,
     pub axis: UtahAxis,
 }
 ```

-`BTreeIter` is a type alias to the BTreeMap iterator.
+Further explorations into the map implementation are needed to see if it realizes performance benefits over the reference-local one.

 #### Better Error handling with compile time dimension checking